Mel-A-M/adb-converged-db/xml/xml.md

   You only need to create the credential once per schema during the lab.
 If you receive the error `ORA-20022: Credential "ADMIN"."LAB_BUCKET_CRED" already exists` then you have already created this credential as part of a previous step in this lab.

-## TASK 3: Create an External Table on the file.
+## TASK 3: Create an External Table on the file

 To create an **external table** using a file stored in Object Storage you will use the `DBMS_CLOUD.CREATE_EXTERNAL_TABLE` procedure.